devopstoday11/docker_bootcamp_exercises/fundamentals/container.md

 ```

 The Docker command line take some parameters :
-* <object> : The Docker object to manage (container, image, secret, service, etc).
+* Object : The Docker object to manage (container, image, secret, service, etc).
-* <command> : A verb defining what to do on the object.
+* Command : A verb defining what to do on the object.
-* <arguments> : Some arguments depending on the action.
+* Arguments : Some arguments depending on the action.

 The recommended approach is to explicitly defined the object that you want to manage.
 In the case of container management, the recommended command is : docker container <command>